4neesh/DevBlog/src/blogInProgress/016_SynchronizedThreads.md

 ```
 <p>
 The shared cache between the threads means the update to balance that is made is visible across all threads.
 As a result, the second thread is able to see the updated <code>balance</code> value and will evaluate the if statement appropriately.
+As a result, stage 4 will never be executed as the balance is to become overdrawn.

 ![Atomic variable table](../../src/images/016_atomic.png)
 </p>